-As at September 30, 2022, \$108,373 is included in accounts payable and accrued liabilities for amounts owed to related parties for exploration and evaluation expenditures and expense reimbursements (December 31, 2021 - \$225,619).
+As at December 31, 2022, there were no amounts payable to related parties for exploration and evaluation expenditures or corporate development and investor relations (December 31, 2021 - \$225,619 was owed to EarthLabs Inc.).

 There are no ongoing contractual commitments resulting from these transactions with related parties.